Gaming with Integrity

 All mechanical and electronic components of the VLTs that generate and store the raw data are secured within the machine and can only be accessed by authorized personnel.

-The accuracy and effectiveness of the reporting of the CMS has been tested by SGVI's independent auditors, and serves as the basis for financial reporting of VLT revenues to all parties.
-The CMS is connected to SGVI's central facilities and the Government's monitoring terminal via the Internet.
-All data traffic originated from a VLT location is transported through a local broadband or other connection through an Ethernet-facilitated encryption that can only be decrypted after passing through SGVI's IT firewalls.
+The accuracy and effectiveness of the reporting of the CMS is tested by independent industry gaming laboratories and serves as the basis for financial reporting of VLT revenues to all parties.
+The CMS is connected to SGVI’s central facilities and the Government’s monitoring terminal via the Internet.
+All data traffic originated from a VLT location is transported through a local broadband or other connection through an Ethernet-facilitated encryption that can only be decrypted after passing through SGVI’s IT firewalls.